Anatomy of a Truly Rock Solid Loft Bed

 on the sides to facilitate a power cord without having to wrap it around the front of the shelf.

-Having satisfied all of the above, I then considered the
+Having satisfied all of the above, I then considered the aesthetic

-in the construction of each and
+qualities and attention to detail in the construction of each and

 every loft bed.
 Whether kept as a permanent fixture in a child’s